gvwilson/thirdbit/src/fiction/santas/index.md

 waving them forward proudly.

 To call the chamber they entered a "room" would have been like calling the pyramid "large".
-If Gran-Granna Tumbly's house had been tucked into one corner there would still have been plenty of space for a hockey rink and a river barge.
+If Gran-Granna Tumbly's house had been tucked into one corner, there would still have been plenty of space for a hockey rink and a river barge.
 And while there wasn't actually a hockey rink, there *was* a barge,